-Montessori dolls are anatomically correct to present realistic depictions of the body.
+Montessori dolls are lifelike and anatomically correct to present realistic depictions of the body.
 Montessori discourages parents from introducing fantasy or abstract concepts until after a child has turned six.

 The reasoning is that young children require (and prefer) to understand what they can see and experience in the real world.

 4. Posting Game

 What’s posting?
 Posting is just a fancy word for placing objects inside other objects.
 This special box is two different posting activities in one!

 Posting games also help children overcome the parental separation anxiety common at this age by helping them understand that objects exist even when they can’t be seen.